uken/guard-sidekiq/README.markdown

 * `verbose`: whether to use verbose logging (defaults to `nil`)
 * `stop_signal`: how to kill the process when restarting (defaults to `TERM`)
 * `require`: location of rails application with workers or file to require (defaults to `nil`)
+* `config`: can specify a config file to load queue settings

 ## Development